NWChemEx/TensorWrapper/docs/source/developer/design/shape.rst

    - Both the logical and actual shapes are ``Shape`` objects.
    - It is the responsibility of the user creating ``Shape`` objects to track if they represent logical or actual shapes.

+Masks
+   Shapes are index contiguous.
+Masks allow you to view a non contiguous set of indices as if they were contiguous.
+Masks can be implemented on top of the shape component and are therefore not in scope for this discussion.

 ************
 Shape Design